frederic-perez/AmE-dictionary/data/dictionary.md

 __nestle__ _v_ :nine::m: (nestled) __1__ (intr; often foll by up or down) To snuggle, settle, or cuddle closely. __2__ (intr) To be in a sheltered or protected position; lie snugly. __3__ (tr) To shelter or place snugly or partly concealed, as in a nest.
 __nestlings__ _n_
 __nether__ _adj_ :two::hammer:
+__netiquette__ _n_ Etiquette practiced or advocated in electronic communication over a computer network.
 __netizen__ _n_ A person who is a frequent or habitual user of the internet.
 __nettlesome__ _adj_ Causing irritation or annoyance. _Syn_ annoying, bothersome, galling, irritating, pesky, pestering, vexatious, plaguy, teasing, pestiferous _As punishment, I was given the nettlesome task of filling out each of the forms in triplicate._
 __neuroblastoma__